 The Department for Education continues to provide the Service Pupil Premium to State Schools, Academies and Free Schools within England that have Service children on their school roll.

 Service children are defined as Pupils in Year Groups Reception to Year 11 recorded as a Service Child since 2011 or in receipt of a child pension from the Ministry of Defence.
-For more information on eligibility, please see https://www.gov.uk/service-premium-information-for-schools.
+For more information on eligibility, please see https://www.gov.uk/service-premium-information-for-schools (note: link opens in a new tab).

 For the 2017-18 school year, the Service Pupil Premium for Service Children will be £300.00 per child in Reception Year through to Year 11.